kuzzleio/documentation/src/sdk-reference/js/6/index/list/index.md

 ## Resolves

-Resolves to an `array<string containing the names of Kuzzle's indexes.
+Resolves to an array of index names.

 ## Usage